It should be apparent that these are

 (Burton & Pearson 1987).
 This means that about a quarter of the

 world's mammal species are rare.
-While seeing something that is rare is
+While a rarity is

 exciting, this category was not emphasized as much as qualities of

-uniqueness (i.e., is there any other species like it?) and
+uniqueness (i.e., is there another species like it?) and

 Everyone wants to see a kangaroo